stallman-j/LaTekonomer/how-tos/ECON-412_overleaf.md

 # Feedback

+If you're finding anything unclear or unhelpful, let me know in my [ECON 412 Survey](https://docs.google.com/forms/d/e/1FAIpQLSfWYUyhNyq6OfDbsTyurtNOa1xjKZzi5CK36wMbdPHCRPVURQ/viewform?usp=sf_link).

-To give feedback, fill out [This ECON 412 Survey](https://docs.google.com/forms/d/e/1FAIpQLSfWYUyhNyq6OfDbsTyurtNOa1xjKZzi5CK36wMbdPHCRPVURQ/viewform?usp=sf_link).
-It's anonymous unless you want me to respond!
+It's anonymous unless you want me to respond (in which case you need to tell me who you are).

 # Getting Started

-Assuming the reason you're still reading is that you're planning on using overleaf, let's get started with Overleaf!
+Assuming the reason you're still reading is that you're planning on using overleaf, let's get started.

 ## Copying the ECON 412 Overleaf Template